 It isn’t always necessary to follow peyote stitch patterns.
-You can just start stitching and change colours as and when you desire.
+You can just start stitching and change colors as and when you desire.
 Successful designs can always be drawn by hand or on a computer program such as the Easy Bead program from Easy Bead Software when you are finished.
 If you are artistic you could design your own patterns before starting to stitch, perhaps including simple animals or flowers in your creations.

 By their very nature and adaptability, you can incorporate beads into other craft techniques.
 You can knit with beads, add them to a crocheted piece or incorporate them into your cross stitch designs.
 You can also combine multiple bead stitches in one project.
 However, you should build up your confidence in following the peyote style of stitch patterns first.

 Because of the beading, stitchers mostly use peyote stitch patterns in the design of jewelry and other small items.
 These include items such as small handbags, gloves, scarves, sweaters, and so on.
-In jewelry, you can create large bead formations, known as wonder beads or super beads, by combining several smaller peyote stitch patterns together.
+In jewelry, you can create large bead formations, known as wonder beads or super beads, by combining several smaller patterns together.